kisoku/whisk/README.md

 # Commands #

+## whisk destroy ##

+Whisk destroys deletes the specified bowls or cookbooks from your filesystem.
+Use with care.

+## whisk diff ##

+Whisk diff simply runs 'git diff' in each of the ingredients specified.
+It currently has no support for running diff with anything other than the default arguments

 ##  whisk list ##

 The list subcommand will list the short name of all of the configured